 In recent decades, incomes have risen in many countries.
 But this new wealth has extracted a price, potentially exacerbating a new form of poverty: from Germany to Korea to the United States, people with higher incomes increasingly report experiencing greater time scarcity.

 There is a Time Famine for many successful couples.

-Feelings of time stress are in turn linked to lower actual well-being, including less happiness, increased anxiety, and insomnia.
+Feelings of time stress are, in turn, linked to lower actual well-being, including less happiness, increased anxiety, and insomnia.
 Time stress is also a critical factor underlying rising rates of obesity: lacking time is often cited as the main reason that people report failing to plan healthy meals or get regular exercise.

 In theory, rising incomes offer a way out of the “Time Famine” of modern life.
 Because wealth offers the opportunity to have more free time, such as paying more to live closer to work.
-However, some evidence suggests that wealthier people spend more time engaging in stressful activities, such as endless meetings, shopping, home maintenance etc.
+However, some evidence suggests that wealthier people spend more time engaging in stressful activities, such as endless meetings, shopping, home maintenance, etc.

 The International couples that we work with at Couples Therapy Inc. tend to struggle with the dimension of time.
-They fight about not having enough time together, over the politics of chores, and the backdrop of exhaustion and irritability is a chronic source of tension and stress.
+They fight about not having enough time together, over the politics of chores, and the backdrop of exhaustion and irritability is a constant source of tension and stress.

 I am an advocate for deconstructing and opening up the “who does what?” question during Couples Therapy Intensives to allow for the notion of hired help.

-I have long suspected that a Time Famine has been impacting the physical, emotional and mental health of our clients.
+I have long suspected that a Time Famine has been impacting the physical, emotional, and mental health of our clients.
 Now I have some science to back it up.